Perseus-101/Article-Bias-Prediction/README.md

 # Article Bias Prediction

 This repository is a fork of [ramybaly/Article-Bias-Prediction](https://github.com/ramybaly/Article-Bias-Prediction).
-My goal is to enhance the original work by implementing and evaluating multiple pre-training approaches for political bias detection, including Triplet Loss Pre-training (TLP), SimCSE, and a novel hybrid approach that combines both methods.
-These enhancements aim to improve the model's ability to capture nuanced political biases in news articles through better representation learning.
+My goal is to enhance the original work by implementing and evaluating Triplet Loss Pre-training (TLP) for political bias detection.
+This enhancement aims to improve the model's ability to capture nuanced political biases in news articles through better representation learning using pre-trained models from HuggingFace.

 ## Dataset
 The articles crawled from www.allsides.com are available in the `./data` folder, along with the different evaluation splits.